Crash on Route 70 in Medford, NJ; 2 hurt

 MEDFORD, N.J.
-(WPVI) --At least two people are hospitalized after a crash in Medford, New Jersey.
+(WPVI) --At least two people are hospitalized, and another is facing charges, after a crash in Medford, New Jersey.

 It happened before 8 a.m.
 Wednesday on Route 70 at Eayerstown Road.